docutils/docutils/docutils/FAQ.rst

 Why do enumerated lists only use numbers (no letters or roman numerals)?
 ------------------------------------------------------------------------

-The rendering of enumerators (the numbers or letters acting as list markers) is completely governed by the stylesheet, so either the browser can't find the stylesheet (try enabling the `embed_stylesheet`_ setting [``--embed-stylesheet`` option]), or the browser can't understand it (try a not too old Firefox, Chrome, Opera,
+In HTML, the rendering of enumerators (the numbers or letters acting as list markers) is completely governed by the stylesheet, so either the browser can't find the stylesheet (try enabling the `embed_stylesheet`_ setting [``--embed-stylesheet`` option]), or the browser can't understand it (try a not too old Firefox, Chrome, Opera,